CiscoDevNet/Meraki-Portal-What-s-New-Changelog/documents/update-archive.md

 **Walled Garden added to API**

-The SSID Settings API endpoint now supports setting the Walled Garden and Per Client Bandwidth Limits.
+The SSID Settings API operation now supports setting the Walled Garden and Per Client Bandwidth Limits.
 See the **[API documentation page](http://postman.meraki.com)** or make an API call to get your SSIDs.

 **Create combined networks with the Dashboard API**

-We added the ability to create combined networks from the create network endpoint in the provisioning API.
+We added the ability to create combined networks from the create network operation in the provisioning API.
 You can specify a space-separated list of network types to create a combined network.
 All of the network types that currently be created via the API (wireless, switch, appliance, phone) are accepted.

 **[Read the API documentation here](http://postman.meraki.com)**

-**Hotspot 2.0 settings API endpoint**
+**Hotspot 2.0 settings API operation**

-There is a new Dashboard API endpoint for returning and updating the Hotspot 2.0 settings for an SSID.
-An organization must have the **'has_hotspot_20'** NFO in order to use the endpoint.
+There is a new Dashboard API operation for returning and updating the Hotspot 2.0 settings for an SSID.
+An organization must have the **'has_hotspot_20'** NFO in order to use the operation.

 **[See the Postman Collection](http://postman.meraki.com)**